Qiu-Shizheng/MetImputBERT/README.md

 ## Features

 - 249 model: Expects a CSV file with 250 columns (first column is "eid", next 168 columns are metabolite features, and remaining 81 columns are ratios).
-- Automatically computes per-column normalization parameters from the input data.
-- Performs imputation and then rescales the output back to the original scale.

 ## System requirements
 torch 2.4.1+cu124